CORE TEAM MEMBERS

 Mei is a corporate person mining data and insights for a living.
 She stumbled into the world of advocacy and activism like Alice did with the Wonderland.
 She had in the past volunteered with the Women’s March movement in 2019 and Kryss Network for their initiatives on gender-based violence advocacy and research work since 2020.

-As an ally to the LGBTQ community, it dawns on me to use my body (presence) and voice (participation) to help hold spaces (virtual/offline) with the intention for the larger collective to be heard and to be visible in addition to other many attempts to push back against ill-informed/ill-intentioned especially state-sponsored discrimination & dehumanizations towards queer persons.
+As an ally to the LGBTQ community, it dawns on her to use her body (presence) and voice (participation) to help hold spaces (virtual/offline) with the intention for the larger collective to be heard and to be visible in addition to other many attempts to push back against ill-informed/ill-intentioned especially state-sponsored discrimination and dehumanizations towards queer persons.

 Inspired by this quote by Ursula, “You cannot buy the revolution.
 You cannot make the revolution.
 You can only be the revolution.
 It is in your spirit, or it is nowhere.”

 Mei hopes to make herself useful in the activism space as she continues to expand her queerverse through deeper involvement and learnings.

 An experienced facilitator who has worked with various rights-based organisations over a span of 18 years, Thency has facilitated and held space on a range of subjects such as the prevention of child sexual abuse, child rights and protection, sexual gender-based violence, politicisation of ethnicity and religion, feminism, human rights, gender equality and unpacking patriarchy.